Felspar/memory/README.md

 A `std::vector` like type that has a single compile time specified capacity.

+## `spaceship`

+A function that implements three way strong ordering comparison for numeric types (integers, floats and pointers).

 ## `stack_storage`

 A basic allocator whose memory is embedded in the allocator itself.
 It is not intended to be used as a drop in allocator in `std::` containers etc.